 Many of us have stories about impossible-to-navigate stores, unfriendly sales associates, unprofessional websites, and the worst kind of post-shopping feeling: I’m never going there again.

-More than one-third of consumers (37%) say they encountered retail branding, which encompasses in-person or virtual design and layout, at some point in the past year.
-Close to 6 in 10 people (59%) say that retail branding affects their opinion of the company hosting them at their store or on their website.
+More than one-third of consumers (37%) say they encountered retail branding, which encompasses in-person or virtual design and layout, at some point during the period of 2020 and 2021.
+Close to 6 in 10 people (59%) said that retail branding affects their opinion of the company hosting them at their store or on their website.